StuartTruax/free_energy_principle/README.md

 conditions for the FEP to attain, one must add some further structure to the system to illustrate the full results of the FEP.
 In [1], this is referred to as a \"self-organizing architecture\".
-The particular definition of these states in this architecture, and the coupling between them, is essential in producing the results of the FEP.
+The particular definition of the states in this architecture, and the coupling between them, is essential in producing the results of the FEP.